-An African safari has a high priority on many people’s life “to do” lists, but safaris are consistently portrayed as being for able-bodied outdoor enthusiasts.
+An African safari has a high priority in many people’s lives “to do” lists, but safaris are consistently portrayed as being for able-bodied outdoor enthusiasts.
 However, safaris and other adventure activities for disabled people and those with limited mobility are a rapidly growing market, and there are more options now than ever.
 Even so, the decision to go on safari is significantly easier than trying to sort through all the information available and planning your itinerary.
-If you are a special needs traveler, or a family member or friend of a special needs traveler, there are a number of things to consider before and during the planning process.
+If you are a special needs traveler or a family member or friend of a special needs traveler, there are a number of things to consider before and during the planning process.

 Assessing Your Needs

 Not all disabled or special needs travelers have the same needs, and it is important to be mindful of your unique situation as you research safari holidays, travel, and accommodation.
-Travelers with limited mobility will not have the same requirements as people that are vision or hearing impaired.
+Travelers with limited mobility will not have the same requirements as people who are visually or hearing impaired.
 Many tour operators, like Endeavor Safaris, offer a variety of trips to multiple locations and of varying duration for people with a variety of special needs, and your trip can be tailor-made for you, even down to a private departure.

 For those travelers with extremely limited mobility, it is important to assess your needs concerning hygiene and sitting/sleeping.
 Most lodging in Africa will not have wheelchair accessible bathrooms, so to make the most of your trip you will have to be somewhat flexible.
 Bathing is often the biggest adjustment for any Western traveler, and facilities will likely be primitive on safari, if not completely non-existent.
 Bed or bucket baths may be the only thing available, so you may feel more comfortable traveling with someone that can assist you.
 Travelers with limited mobility may also have issues with pressure wounds, so you will need to take into consideration the types of accommodations available and plan accordingly if you need cushions or inflatable mattresses.

 Since traditional safaris are very much visually oriented, visually impaired travelers have a unique set of needs.
 Operators that cater to the visually impaired try to use a traveler’s other senses to recreate aspects of the experience that they may otherwise miss, and these safaris are often quite different from a standard safari.
 Operators attempt to interpret the experience in the most accurate way possible by using descriptive, detailed explanations to paint a picture of the traveler’s surroundings, especially when it comes to wildlife sightings.
 There are often opportunities on safari to exit the vehicle, and in places where it is safe to do so, travelers can exit the vehicle to touch and smell things to enhance their experience.
-In fact, visually impaired travelers may get a more holistic experience than those travelers on that rely solely on vision.
+In fact, visually impaired travelers may get a more holistic experience than those travelers who rely solely on vision.

 It is important to mention the use of guide dogs.
 Regulations put in place in order to prevent the spread of disease between animals (and people) prohibit bringing outside animals into national parks, including guide dogs.
 They pose the potential danger of attracting predators, and some people are also opposed to putting an animal through a long international flight.
 However, if visually impaired travelers listen to the guide and have human assistance, they are at no greater risk on safari than any other time.